 Annual Labor Day Parade, Sept.
 6th, 2015

 The 23rd Annual Labor Day Parade, co-sponsored by the American Labor Museum/Botto House Natonal Landmark, the Borough of Haledon and the City of Paterson, took place on Sunday, September 6th, 2015.
 Step-off happened at 1:30 PM at the Botto House in Haledon.
 The parade finished at the Great Falls Historic District in the City of Paterson, where the Great Falls Festival will be taking place.

-On September 6th the Museum will be open to visitors, the Museum Store will be open to the public before the parade step-off, and the Workers and Their Parade by Gary Schoichet's Labor Day Parade Photographs exhibit will open to the public and will remain on display through December 31, 2015.
+On September 6th the Museum will be open to visitors, the Museum Store will be open to the public before the parade step-off, and the Workers and Their Parade by Gary Schoichet's Labor Day Parade exhibit of photography will open to the public and will remain on display through December 31, 2015.

 Community organizations, unions, businesses, cultural groups, and individuals interested joined this historic march by contact ing the Museum at (973) 595-7953 or by emailing firstname.lastname@example.org.
 A Commemorative Journal recorded the names of participants and all those who made donations to defray the cost of the parade.
 Parade sponsors donated $100 can have their names recorded on a Commemorative Mug.
 Contributions of $200 enabled a donor to have a liting on the labor Day Parade T-shirt.